When it comes to an ultimate guide to google analytics for eCommerce, there are three very precise things to remember

 The core UPS of this ultimate guide to Google Analytics for eCommerce is to help you understand your audience and act on it.
 In doing so, google analytics is a very important tool for you.

 It shows the interaction of your audience and your eCommerce.
-Moreover this data is broadly divided in two parts.
+Moreover, this data is broadly divided into two parts.